yzy1996/English-Writing/2-Introduction.md

 we assume a fixed, and remove the subscript xx notation to simplify notation.

 which we will call a “diffusion model” for brevity

+## 最后一段

+夸就完事了，给大家看看夸的最高境界

+We validate our approach through quantitative and qualitative results and demonstrate that our method achieves state-of-the-art results for the task of StyleGAN inversion and real image editing.
+In Section 4, we show that not only do we achieve better reconstruction but also superior editability.
+We show this through the utilization of several existing editing techniques and achieve realistic editing even on challenging images.
+Furthermore, we confirm that using our regularization restricts the Pivotal Tuning side effect to be local, with negligible effect on distant latent codes, and that Pivotal Tuning can be applied for multiple images simultaneously to incorporate several identities into the same model (see Figure 3).
+Finally, we show through numerous challenging examples that our pivotal tuning-based inversion approach achieves completely automatic, fast, faithful, and powerful editing capabilities.

+We validate our approach through quantitative and qualitative results and demonstrate that our method achieves state-of-the-art results for the task of *StyleGAN inversion and real image editing*.